Construction

 Outlook

-Construction activity is expected to experience moderate growth over the outlook period, supported by significant defence and natural resource-related projects.
+Construction activity is expected to grow modestly over the outlook period, activity is already at a high level, supported by defence and resource-related projects.

-In 2022-23, the construction sector grew by 6.6% to $1.8 billion, driven by increased non-residential construction work.
-The construction sector is the sixth largest industry in the Territory, accounting for 5.7% of total GSP and employing about 10,000 people.
+In 2023-24, the construction sector grew by 3.8% to $2 billion, driven by increased non-dwelling construction work.
+The construction sector is the fourth largest industry in the Territory, accounting for 6.4% of total GSP and employing about 10,700 people.

-A steady pipeline of projects is expected to support growth in construction activity over the outlook period, with the continuation of significant defence spending and ongoing works as part of the Territory’s $4.4 billion infrastructure program.
-There are also a number of potential private sector projects, that may reach final investment decision and increase construction activity over the outlook period.
-Sentiment is largely positive in the Territory construction sector due to significant investments from the Territory and Commonwealth governments, with the industry potentially constrained by a need for highly skilled workers.
+A steady pipeline of projects is expected to support growth in construction activity over the outlook period, including the continuation of defence spending, and ongoing works as part of the Territory’s infrastructure program.
+There are also several potential private sector projects, that may reach final investment decision and increase construction activity over the outlook period (see Northern Territory Economy PDF (1.9 MB), chapter 2 economic growth box 1).

 Chart 6: Construction work done in the Territory1